Dollar Weakens on US Growth Concerns

 The dollar index (DXY00) today is down -0.42% at a 4-3/4 month low.
 The dollar has been under pressure since last week when the US announced tariffs on Canada, China, and Mexico, fueling concerns that a trade war will erupt and derail the economy.
 The dollar recovered from its worst levels today after US JOLTS Jan job openings rose more than expected.
 Also, continued weakness in stocks has boosted the liquidity demand for the dollar.

-US Jan JOLTS job openings rose +232,000 to 7.74 million, higher than expectations of unchanged at 7.60 million and indicating weaker-than-expected labor market news.
+US Jan JOLTS job openings rose +232,000 to 7.74 million, higher than expectations of unchanged at 7.60 million and indicating stronger-than-expected labormarket news

 Market attention this week will focus on Wednesday’s Feb US CPI report, which is expected to ease slightly to +2.9% y/y from +3.0% y/y in Jan.
 The Feb core CPI is expected to ease to +3.2% y/y from +3.3% y/y in Jan.
 Also, US trade policies will be in focus, with 25% tariffs on US imports of steel and aluminum scheduled to take effect on Wednesday.
 On Thursday, the Feb final-demand PPI is expected to ease to +3.2% y/y from +3.5% y/y in Jan.
 On Friday, the University of Michigan’s March consumer sentiment index is expected to fall -1.2 to 63.5.
 Finally, the markets will also see if Congress can approve a spending bill to avert a government shutdown ahead of a March 15 deadline.